What is the main source of law authorising this entity form?

 How are shares issued? (including information on payment obligations, registration requirements)

-In order for the d.d. to fulfil its obligation towards shareholders, namely to issue shares as dematerialised securities the company must provide a request for the issuance to KDD.
+In order for the d.d. to fulfil its obligation to shareholders, namely, to issue shares as dematerialised [Note to Multilaw: does this mean “uncertificated”?] securities, the company must make a request for such an issuance to KDD.
 Shares are issued not only upon establishment but also (e.g.) when the share capital is increased.
 KDD may determine other conditions that must be fulfilled in order to issue the shares.

-As per establishment of a European single securities settlement platform, called Target2-Securities (T2S), the KDD was included into the T2S as the Slovenian Central Securities Clearing Corporation.
-Due to the concept of T2S as a single pan-European platform, KDD must operate according to the same rules for all central depository companies involved.
+KDD was incorporated into the European single securities settlement platform, called Target2-Securities (T2S), as the Slovenian Central Securities Clearing Corporation, and must operate according to the same rules that apply to all central depository companies involved with T2S.

-If shareholders give contributions in-kind, the Statutes must specify: the subject of the contribution, the person from whom the company acquires the object and the number of shares, for the shares with a nominal amount, also their nominal amount.
+If shareholders give contributions in-kind, the Statutes must specify: what is being contributed, the person making the contribution, and the number of shares, and their nominal amount for the shares with a nominal amount.

 Contributions without issuing shares are possible in certain circumstances.